packetchaos/Navi_pro/README.md

     Navi_pro.py list -nnm

-### Group Assets together - 'group'
-  * -pid --> Create Target Group based a plugin ID
-  * -pname --> Create Target Group by Text found in the Plugin Name
-  * -pout TEXT --> Create a Target Group by Text found in the Plugin Output: Must supply Plugin ID
-  * -aws --> Create a target group by AWS assets found by a connector but not scanned.

-### Examples
-    Navi_pro.py group 19506 -pid

-    Navi_pro.py group Docker -pname

-    Navi_pro.py group 20811 -pout Wireshark

-    Navi_pro.py group aws
+### Add assets manually or via a CSV file - 'add'
+To add an asset you need an IP address; Everything else is optional.
+If you are going to use a CSV file you need to structure it in this order: IP, Mac, Hostname, FQDN.
+This is the order the information is parsed so getting it incorrect will cause errors.

+   * --ip TEXT        IP address(s) of new asset
+   * --mac TEXT       Mac Address of new asset
+   * --netbios TEXT   NetBios of new asset
+   * --fqdn TEXT      FQDN of new asset
+   * --hostname TEXT  Hostname of new asset
+   * --list - TEXT    Import all assets in the CSV file
+   * --source - TEXT  Add the Source

 ### Tag assets by Plugin Name, or Plugin ID - 'tag'
    * --c -->      Create a Tag with this Category - Required
    * --v -->      Create a Tag with this Value - Required
    * --d -->      Create a description for your Tag - Optional (TEXT"
    * --plugin --> Define a Tag by a plugin ID - Optional (TEXT)
    * --name -->   Define a tag by text found in a plugin Name - Optional (TEXT)
    * --group -->  Defina a tag by a Agent Group Name - Optional (TEXT)

 ### Examples
     Navi_pro.py tag --c "My Category" --v "My Value" --d "My description" --plugin 93561 Navi_pro.py tag --c "Application Vulns" --v "Java vulns" --name java Navi_pro.py tag --c "Agent Group" --v "Linux Agents" --group "Linux"

 ### Bulk Adjust ACRs based on a Tag - 'lumin'
    * --acr -->  The new ACR value (1-10)
    * --c -->    The Tag Category to use
    * --v -->    The Tag value to use
    * --note --> Justification for ACR change

 ### Note - ACR Exceptions?